microsoft/MTC_IPaaSWorkshop/README.md

 ### 3. [Create Order Receiver Logic App](./03-order-reciever-la.md)

-In this module you will create the Logic App responsible for recieving the initial order and persisting it to the pre processed cosmos container.
+In this exercise you will create the Logic App responsible for recieving the initial order and persisting it to the pre processed cosmos container.
 You will also integrate the Logic App with APIM.

 ### 4. [Create Order Processor Logic App](./04-order-processor-la.md)

-In this module you will create the Logic App responsible for proccessing the finalized order, persisting it to the completed orders cosmos container.
+In this exercise you will create the Logic App responsible for proccessing the finalized order, persisting it to the completed orders cosmos container.
 You will also integrate the Logic App with APIM.

 ### 5. [Create Integration Trigger Function App](./05-integration-trigger-function.md)

-This module will create the CosmosDB trigger functiona app responsible for processing persisted unprocessed orders.
+This exercise will create the CosmosDB trigger functiona app responsible for processing persisted unprocessed orders.

 ### 6. [Create Integration Service Bus Queue](./06-integration-servicebus.md)

-In this module you will create the Service Bus instance that will provide the queue for completed order that will be service by a Logic App resulting in customer order complete notifications.
+In this exercise you will create the Service Bus instance that will provide the queue for completed order that will be service by a Logic App resulting in customer order complete notifications.

 ### 7. [Create Service Bus message Producer Logic App](./07-servicebus-producer-la.md)